veg/datamonkey-docs/methods/relax.md

 4. **Export Results**:
    - Download the detailed JSON results for further examination or archiving.
    - Options for exporting visualizations (SVG/PNG) of the tree are available.

+## FAQ

+### 1. How are K values interpreted in the RELAX model?

+K values indicate the relative selection pressure.
+A K value of less than 1 indicates relaxation of selection, whereas a K greater than 1 suggests intensification.

+### 2. Can I run RELAX on a concatenated dataset with many genes?

+It is generally advisable to run RELAX on individual genes rather than concatenated data, as pooled datasets can complicate the inference of selective pressures.

+### 3. How do I increase the chances of detecting relaxed/strengthened selection?

+Use larger datasets with more branches in your test set, ensure good sequence quality, and consider multiple testing corrections to improve statistical robustness.

+### 4. How can I ensure accurate branch and omega estimations in RELAX?

+Make sure to utilize a robust phylogenetic tree, clean up your alignment, and properly specify branch groups for testing.
+Additionally, monitor for any warnings in the output regarding convergence.

+### 5. What steps should be taken if I wish to validate the outcomes of multiple hypotheses from BUSTED and RELAX?

+Use false discovery rate (FDR) corrections for p-values across the results.
+This allows for a more accurate interpretation of the results while minimizing the risk of type I errors.